Novaki92/Hide-Elements/README.md

     }
     ```
   - After making changes, remember to reload the extension and refresh the webpage to see if images are now visible.

+## Example Usage

+For an example of this extension in action, check out this [example repository](https://github.com/Novaki92/Hide-Elements-Roll20).

 ## License